vertcoin-project/VertDocs/docs/Mining/Nvidia-Mining.md

 ```

-### Quick note about blockchain syncing
+#### Quick note about blockchain syncing
-    Vertcoin Core is now synchronizing to the side-loaded blockchain located in `/mnt/`
-    (linked to `/home/pi/.vertcoin`).
-This process can take up to an hour to sync
+    Vertcoin Core is now synchronizing, this process can take up to an hour to sync
     headers and verify all of the downloaded blocks.
 Vertcoin 0.13.0 has shown major
     improvements to loading time of the blockchain and can take as little as
     two minutes to fully load.